 Fear is crippling.
 It stops us from moving forward.
 It sucks hope out of life.
-It creates conversations in our minds which take us on a path to despair.
+It creates conversations in our minds, leading us on a path to despair.

 Basically fear seeks to destroy us.

-I don’t have a psychology degree or medical training of any kind but I have lived with the twists and turns of a progressive, sinister idiopathic disease for nearly 10 years.
+I don’t have a psychology degree or medical training of any kind, but I have lived with the twists and turns of a progressive, sinister rare disease for nearly 10 years.

 Every new health episode has had overwhelming horrors attached and, as a result, I’ve been forced to make life changing decisions along the way.

-I know it only happens when I’m just focusing on the crisis issue.
-I’m not thinking big picture when fear envelopes.
-I’m allowing my disease to be who I am.
+I know crippling fear only happens when I’m focusing on my health battle, or a life crisis issue.
+I’m not thinking big picture when fear envelopes me.
+I’m allowing my disease and circumstances to take control.

-We all have a life outside of our diseases and underneath it all, our very core, our essence, is still there.
+We all have a life outside of our health issues and underneath it all, our very core, our essence, is still there.

 If we can take our focus away from our current uncertainties, for even an hour, and focus on something we love in life, we can begin to clear our minds so we can start to find ways to face an uncertain future.